znoxx/sleepy_nas/README.md

 ```

-In this example measurement called for interface `enp5s0` 2 times 10 secods each.
+In this example measurement called for interface `enp5s0` 2 times 10 seconds each.
 In total -- 20 seconds to get data.

 Script takes fields "rxKB/s" and "txKB/s" and compares summary value to threshold defined in .ini file.

 One can play around with this tool and get some automated measurements

-## Ini file parameters and timeline
+## INI file parameters and timeline

 Let's check parameters one by one: